valtimo-platform/valtimo-documentation/contributing/style-guide.md

 This section is intended for anyone interested in Valtimo.
 It should contain only general descriptions, and technical details should be understandable for everyone.

+## Contributing

+This section is intended for developers who want to contribute to the Valtimo product through code.
+It contains a description of how the product's release and branching strategy is set up.
+Moreover, it contains documentation related to contributing to the product from a technical perspective.

 ## Creating your own Valtimo implementation

 This section is intended for people with good technical knowledge, who would like to create their own Valtimo